moatboy/moatboy.github.io/docs/C.md

 #### Industry Trends and Competitive Landscape
+{: .highlight }
-{: .highlight}The banking industry is undergoing a period of rapid change due to technological innovation, regulatory changes, and shifting customer preferences.
+The banking industry is undergoing a period of rapid change due to technological innovation, regulatory changes, and shifting customer preferences.
 While large banks like Citigroup benefit from scale and diversified revenue streams, they are also challenged by fintech companies which may offer innovative and digital solutions.
 Increased interest rates have led to increased net interest income in banking as well, which may be a driver of future profitability.

 Citigroup faces intense competition from other global banks such as JPMorgan Chase, Goldman Sachs, and Bank of America.
 Each segment of Citi competes against both specialized competitors (like pure-play investment banks) and other large diversified firms.
 It's a commoditized market.

 ### Moat Analysis
-{: .important}
+{: .important }

 The nature of the banking industry makes it inherently difficult to build a strong and sustainable economic moat.
 While some financial institutions may have brand recognition and a scale advantage, regulatory and financial risks make them easily interchangeable and prone to disruption.
 The financial structure of banks is different from the standard enterprise as they operate under different capital and leverage rules making standard analysis of moats difficult.

 *   **Brand:** Citigroup has a well-known brand name, but it doesn't provide much pricing power because of low customer switching costs.
 Customers are often sensitive to price and prefer cheaper products instead of well-known brands.